-2022 TULANE UNIVERSITY HOUSING SAFETY REPORT
+2023 TULANE UNIVERSITY HOUSING SAFETY REPORT

 Aron Student Residence is a four building, three-story student housing complex.
 It is protected by sprinkler system and fire alarm system.
-In addition to those systems there are also extinguishers and AEDs accessible to the building's residents.
-In 2022, there were zero fire drills, zero fires and zero fatalities.
+In addition to those systems there are also extinguishers and AEDs accessible to the buildings residence.
+In 2023, there were (4) fire drills, zero fires and zero fatalities.

 Butler House is an eight-story student housing building.
-It is protected by sprinkler system, fire pump, and fire alarm system.
-In addition to those systems there are also hood suppression systems, extinguishers, and AEDs accessible to the building's residents.
-In 2022, there were zero fire drills, zero fires and zero fatalities.
+It is protected by sprinkler system, fire pump and fire alarm system.
+In addition to those systems there are also hood suppression systems, extinguishers and AEDs accessible to the buildings residence.
+In 2023, there were (4) fire drills, zero fires and zero fatalities.

 Décou-Labat Residence is a four building, four-story student housing complex.
-It is protected by sprinkler system, fire pump, and fire alarm system.
-In addition to those systems there are also hood suppression systems, extinguishers, and AEDs accessible to the building's residents.
-In 2022, there were zero fire drills, zero fires and zero fatalities.
+It is protected by sprinkler system, fire pump and fire alarm system.
+In addition to those systems there are also hood suppression systems, extinguishers and AEDs accessible to the buildings residence.
+In 2023, there were (4) fire drills, zero fires and zero fatalities.

 Deming Pavilion is an eight-story student housing building.
-It is protected by sprinkler system, fire pump, and fire alarm system.
-In addition to those systems there are also extinguishers and AEDs accessible to the building's residents.
-In 2022, there were zero fire drills, zero fires and zero fatalities.
+It is protected by sprinkler system, fire pump and fire alarm system.
+In addition to those systems there are also extinguishers and AEDs accessible to the buildings residence.
+In 2023, there were (2) fire drills, zero fires and zero fatalities.

 Greenbaum House is a six-story student housing building.
 It is protected by sprinkler system, fire pump, and fire alarm system.
-In addition to those systems there are also hood suppression systems, extinguishers, and AEDs accessible to the building's residents.
-In 2022, there were zero fire drills, zero fires and zero fatalities.
+In addition to those systems there are also hood suppression systems, extinguishers, and AEDs accessible to the buildings residence.
+In 2023, there were (4) fire drills, zero fires and zero fatalities.